 Now we’ll colorize the image.
 First set the blending mode of the Scarlett layer to Multiply.

 Now retrieve the selection of the Scarlett by holding down the CTRL key and then click on the layer thumbnail.
-Once the selection is active, create a new layer underneath the Scarlett layer by pressing CTRL + SHIFT + N and then drag this layer underneath the model layer using Move Tool.
+With the selection active, create a new layer underneath the Scarlett layer by pressing CTRL + SHIFT + N and then drag this layer underneath the Scarlett layer using the Move Tool.
 While the selection is still active, fill the layer with white color and name it ‘white layer’.

 Now again create a new layer and use this as clipping mask.
-Similarly, paint on the face on a new layer with hard round brush using a face color.
+Similarly, paint on the face on a new layer with hard round brush using a color that matches with any face.
 You can retrieve the selection of the lips to make sure that you don’t paint over them.

 Now paint on the hair using the yellow color:

 Finally, complete the coloring by painting on the dress and on her earrings.

 You are almost done!